sopanpatil/exp-hydro/README.md

 setup.py install
 ```

-This will install `exphydro` and all its dependent packages on your computer.
+This will install `exphydro` on your computer.

 - - - -